 Make sure to go through the points below and get cozy with all the numbers associated with your campaign.
 That way you’ll go into your campaign with the comfort that you’re not pricing your project into a huge negative.

-6 Figures To Keep In Mind When Pricing Your Rewards
+6 Figures To Keep In Mind When Budgeting Your Kickstarter Rewards Price (or Indiegogo Perks)

 When you’re ready to create your rewards, cost and pricing are huge factors.
 But what costs and prices do you have to take a deeper look at?